Habit of a young woman of Otaheite bringing a present / Habit of a young woman of Otaheite dancing

 Title

-Habit of a young woman of Otaheite bringing a present/ Habit of a young woman of Otaheite dancing
+Habit of a young woman of Otaheite bringing a present / Habit of a young woman of Otaheite dancing

-Representation of inhabitans of Tahiti.
+Depiction of a native and a dancer of Tahiti.
 The Society Islands in French Polonesia.
 The archipelago is suspected to have been named by Captain James Cook during his first voyage in 1769, supposedly in honour of the Royal Society, the sponsor of the first British scientific survey of the islands.
 However, Cook himself stated in his journal that he called the islands Society ;as they lay contiguous to one another.
+From "Captain Cook's Voyages around the World".

 Year